Super-entropic black hole with Immirzi hair: Effective theory

 We then introduce the contorsion tensor

 which allows us to rewrite connection as

 where $\bar{\Gamma}\indices{^{\mu}_{\nu\rho}} $ is the usual torsionless Levi-Civita connection for the metric $g_{\mu\nu}$.
-Now, by standard methods (see e.g. \cite{Sotiriou2010}), it is possible to reformulate the theory in the Jordan frame, resulting in the equivalent scalar-tensor theory
+Now, by standard methods (see e.g. \cite{Sotiriou2010}), it is possible to reformulate the theory in the Jordan frame.
+This can be done introducing an auxiliary field $\chi$ and rewriting the action as